agoldvarg/agoldvarg.github.io/source/_posts/2015-02-14-keyword-arguments.markdown

 #=> be quiet
 ```

-The previous revision works a *bit* better.
-We can now accept arguments in any order.
+The previous revision works a *little bit* better in that we can now accept arguments in any order.
 But what happens if we leave out one of the arguments:

 ``` ruby
 manipulate_string(string: "Be Quiet")
 #=> NoMethodError: undefined method `>' for nil:NilClass
 ```

-You can see that we'll run into the same issue.
-We can fix this as well - but our method is going to get a bit more complicated:
+You can see that we run into the number of required arguments issue again.
+This is fixable but our method is going to get more complex:

 ``` ruby
 def manipulate_string( options = {} )